Looking For a Youthful Look? Contact Us Today for a Face Lift

 Scarring and hair loss – While the goal of undergoing a facelift is to improve one’s appearance, these surgical procedures can cause permanent scarring due to the incisions that must be made to the face.
 Fortunately, the scarring is usually slight and, in most cases, can often be concealed if the patient has long hair.
 However, it is worth noting that these same incisions can potentially cause temporary or even permanent hair loss.

 Damaged nerves – Although rare, facelifts can sometimes result in nerve damage.
 Examples of nerve damage caused by a facelift can include an inability to make certain facial expressions or even a complete loss of feeling in one’s face.
-That said, facial nerve damage resulting from a facelift can be either temporary or permanent.
+It can be either temporary or permanent.

 Skin loss and infections – For some individuals, undergoing a facelift can cause a condition known as sloughing, which, in turn, leads to skin loss.
 This rare condition occurs when the flow of blood to the tissues in the face is interrupted, which is often the result of an infection that develops post-surgery.